Budget – just reading that word may have made your eyes glaze over with boredom. Or filled you with anxiety.

 Schedule your free one-hour consultation

-[1] This is the term we use in Texas for alimony.
+[1] This is the term we use in Texas for what is commonly known as alimony.

 [2] For our purposes here, fill in the amount you bring home after pre-tax expenses and tax withholding.
-Income may also include items like child support payments and spousal maintenance payments.
+Income may also include items like child support payments, spousal maintenance payments, or income from rental properties.

 [3] These are support payments your ex-spouse would make to you for a finite period after your divorce is final.